 |Children weighing ≥20 kg

 - Panel on Antiretroviral Guidelines for Adults and Adolescents.
 Guidelines for the use of antiretroviral agents in HIV-1-infected adults and adolescents.
 Department of Health and Human Services.
-Available at /contentfiles/lvguidelines/AdultandAdolescentGL.pdf.
+2012.
+Available at http://aidsinfo.nih.gov/contentfiles/lvguidelines/AdultandAdolescentGL.pdf.

 - Chadwick E, Borkowsky W, Fortuny C, et al. Safety and antiviral activity of fosamprenavir/ritonavir once daily regimens in HIV-infected pediatric subjects ages 2 to 18 years (48-week interim data, study apv20003).
-14th Conference on Retroviruses and Opportunistic Infections; February 25-28, 2007; Los Angeles, CA.
+Paper presented at: 14th Conference on Retroviruses and Opportunistic Infections; February 25-28, 2007; Los Angeles, CA.